 Integration and exploitation of data will be a growing focus

-Consensus is well established: marketers have plenty of data but struggle to make use of it.
+The consensus is well established: marketers have plenty of data but struggle to make use of it.

 But to achieve your burgeoning CX ambitions, you need to integrate the various sources of data (eg search, web analytics, social analytics, marketing data, CRM data, third-party data).
 More importantly, you need to manipulate it in such a way that you get useful insights to help improve customer journeys, creative impact, content performance, channel selection, advertising placement and cadence, messaging, email… the list is a long one.

-I think this will mean B2B organisations get more serious about the ‘data layer’, analytics and smarter in the way they apply their martech.
+I think this will mean B2B organizations get more serious about the ‘data layer’, analytics and smarter in the way they apply their martech.
 It may well come under the banner of digital transformation.

 Cognitive is coming to marketing